Record Paid Electricity Journal Entry by

 Therefore, electricity is a direct expense.

-In case of less direct dependence on power.
+In the case of less direct dependence on power.

 Table of contents